A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Simulation

 \section{Simulation}

-In this section, a set of simulation scenarios will be designed to validate the performance and examining the robustness of the proposed framework.
-We firstly performed three simulations using \mbox{MATLAB} to evaluate the performance and robustness of the controller.
-Afterwards, we will deploy our framework on a simulated COMAN~(a passively compliant humanoid)~\cite{spyrakos2013push} humanoid robot to validate the performance of the proposed framework on a full size humanoid robot.
+In this section, a set of simulation scenarios will be designed to validate the performance and examine the robustness of the proposed framework.
+We firstly performed three simulations using \mbox{MATLAB} to evaluate the performance and robustness of the framework.
+Afterward, we will deploy our framework on a simulated COMAN~(a passively compliant humanoid)~\cite{spyrakos2013push} humanoid robot to validate the performance of the proposed framework on a full-size humanoid robot.